jgke/Joulu_2014-15/README.md

 =============

         $ make doc
+        $ make test

 After compilation, documentation is located at doc/*.pdf.
-Doxygen output is located at doc/doxygen/index.html, and test coverage reports are at doc/coverage/index.html.
+Doxygen output is located at doc/doxygen/index.html.
+Test coverage reports are at doc/coverage/index.html.
+Performance reports are at doc/performance/*.png.

 depends on:
 * texi2pdf